 Doubts Setting In

 But doubts appear to be setting in as the IT outages affecting payments systems become increasingly frequent and larger.
-The mere fact that some UK newspapers, as well as other media organisations around the world, including Yahoo Finance, are now discussing the inherent fragility risks of a fully cashless society represents a major shift.
+The mere fact that some of the UK’s biggest newspapers, as well as other media organisations around the world including Yahoo Finance Australia, are now discussing the inherent fragility risks of a fully cashless society represents an important shift.
 The Guardian, for example, reports that the Crowdstrike outage has shown the “dangers of a cashless society” — according to cash campaigners.

 “There will always be outages,” Ron Delnevo, the chair of the Payment Choice Alliance, told the newspaper.
 “But if there is no alternative, then the whole thing can collapse around you.”